mulesoft-assets/template-sfdc2nets-opportunity2salesorder-broadcast/README.md

 This template is subject to the conditions of the <a href="https://s3.amazonaws.com/templates-examples/AnypointTemplateLicense.pdf">MuleSoft License Agreement</a>.
 Review the terms of the license before downloading and using this template.
 You can use this template for free with the Mule Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.
 # Use Case
 <!-- Use Case (start) -->
-As a Salesforce admin I want to synchronize Opportunities in Salesforce that are in the 'Closed Won' stage to NetSuite.
+A Salesforce administrator wants to synchronize opportunities in Salesforce that are in the 'Closed Won' stage to NetSuite.
 In NetSuite, these opportunities become Sales Orders.
-Each time there is a new Opportunity that matches the criteria defined or if there is a change in an already existing one in SalesForce, the integration application will detect the changes and it will inserts or updates the Sales Order in NetSuite.
-This template can serve as a part of the Quote to Cash process for an Enterprise.
+Each time there is a new opportunity that matches the criteria defined, or if there is a change in an existing one in SalesForce, the integration application detects the changes and inserts or updates the Sales Order in NetSuite.
+This template can serve as a part of the quote to cash process for an Enterprise.

-The application has been built in a manner wherein it can not only be used as an example, but it can also be used to establish a starting point on which you can build out your integration use case.
+This application can be used as an example or as a starting point upon which you can build your integration's use case.

-As implemented, this template leverages the Mule batch module

-The batch job is divided into *Process* and *On Complete* stages.

-The integration is triggered by a scheduler mechanism defined in the flow.
-The application queries for newest Salesforce updates/creations using a filter criteria and executes the batch job.
-The application not only retrieves the data pertaining to the Opportunities that were modified/created, but also information about the related Account and Products.
-The reason being, Sales Order in NetSuite requires references to related Customer and Items in order to be created.
-Therefore, we filter out propagation of Opportunities that are not 'Closed Won', don't have an Account or at least one Product associated with it.
+This template leverages the Mule batch module, which is divided into *Process* and *On Complete* stages.
+After the integration starts from a scheduler, the application queries for the latest Salesforce updates or creates, and when found, executes the batch job.
+The application retrieves modified or created opportunities, and also information about a related account and products.
+This is done because to create a NetSuite sales order, the sales order requires references to a customer and items.
+Thereafter, the application filters out opportunities that are not 'Closed Won' and don't have an account or at least one product associated with it.

-In the Batch Job's *Process* phase, the Customer corresponding to the source Opportunity's Account will be searched for in NetSuite.
-We use the *companyName* property of objects in NetSuite to match their SalesForce counterpart.
+In the batch job's *Process* phase, the customer corresponding to the source opportunity's account is located in NetSuite.
+The application uses the *companyName* property of objects in NetSuite to match a SalesForce counterpart.
-This property should contain *Name* property of SalesForce object.
+This property should contain the *Name* property of a SalesForce object.
-If the Customer does not exist in NetSuite, it will be created in the next step, so that we have it ready to reference it later to Sales Order.
+If a customer does not exist in NetSuite, the application creates the customer, so that it's ready to reference later in the sales order.
-Then all the products (Opportunity Line Items) associated with the Opportunity are upserted into NetSuite as InventoryItem objects.
-Last step upserts the Sales Order object referencing the Customer and Items created/updated in the previous steps.
+Then all the products (opportunity line items) associated with the opportunity are upserted into NetSuite as InventoryItem objects.
+The last step upserts the Sales Order object referencing the customer and items created or updated in the previous steps.
 <!-- Use Case (end) -->

 # Considerations